Who are ProPublicans?

 The vast bulk of the money we spend goes straight into producing world-class journalism — in fact, we’re known for turning the traditional publishing model on its head.
 A typical newspaper puts about 15% of its spending directly into news (paper, ink and delivery are very expensive).
 By contrast, ProPublica puts 75% of every dollar directly into our stories.

 And we think it’s money well-spent.
 We’ve won six Pulitzer Prizes.
 We keep careful track of the impact of our reporting and we’ve been able to shine some much needed light on abuses of power and public trust.

 How many ProPublicans are there?

-Right now, there are about 35,000 ProPublicans, from the United States and all over the world.
-The average amount is just under $100, but there’s no minimum donation to become a ProPublican.
+Right now, there are about 40,000 ProPublicans, from the United States and all over the world.
+The average amount is just about $100, but there’s no minimum donation to become a ProPublican.